Turkish mayor says forced to quit in Erdogan purge of local government

 “I leave my post of mayor upon orders from our leader Recep Tayyip Erdogan,” Gokcek said in a televised speech.

 “This is not because I think I‘m unsuccessful, tired or for some other reason.
-I am solely realizing the request of Recep Tayyip Erdogan, who I believe will make my country a leading nation.”
+I am solely realising the request of Recep Tayyip Erdogan, who I believe will make my country a leading nation.”

 Four other AK mayors have stepped down since September, including Istanbul Mayor Kadir Topbas, on orders from Erdogan, who says he is seeking a renewal of the AK Party he founded and which has governed Turkey since 2002.